This page provides links to various information, programs and resources related to students who are deaf-blind.

 The Ohio Center for Deafblind Education (OCDBE), who receives funding from the Ohio Department of Education, Office for Exceptional Children, provides services in Ohio for individuals with deafblindness from birth through age 21.
 Services include free collaborative technical assistance to families, educational personnel and service providers through training and information dissemination.

-Center for Instruction Supports and Accessible Materials (CISAM), funded by the Ohio Department of Education, Office for Exceptional Children, assists local education agencies in providing Braille and large print materials for students with visual impairments or print disabilities, provides technical assistance to local education agencies, offers professional development for parents and teachers of students with visual impairments and print disabilities, Statewide Braille Production Services and Federal Quota Registration of Blind Students in Ohio.
+Assistive Technology & Accessible Educational Materials Center (AT & AEM), funded by the Ohio Department of Education, Office for Exceptional Children, assists local education agencies in providing Braille and large print materials for students with visual impairments or print disabilities, provides technical assistance to local education agencies, offers professional development for parents and teachers of students with visual impairments and print disabilities, Statewide Braille Production Services and Federal Quota Registration of Blind Students in Ohio.

 State Library of Ohio (and local libraries) offer the Talking Book Program that provides free recorded books, magazines and playback equipment.
 Catalogs, large type books and books on tape are available.
 Deaf Education Resources - in conjunction with the Ohio School for the Deaf, the State Library has books and videos related to educating the deaf, including interpreting and sign language for teachers, parents and students who are deaf.
 To locate the resources, type interpreting and sign language into the search box.
 Click on the title of any item for more information about the resource.
 A State Library card is required to borrow an item from the collection, and any Ohio resident can apply for a card.